t1plarnd/dl-task-maze/README.md

 git clone https://github.com/t1plarnd/dl-test-task.git
 ```
 3. Run this program:
-   In case you have Visual Studio 2020, double click on `task.sln`.
+   In case you have Visual Studio 2020, double click on `mazetask.sln`.
    To run from terminal, compile with
    ```
    g++ task/main.cpp -o main